simplex-chat/simplex-chat/graph-chat.md

     2. it prepares a separate version of the message for each connection `CAi`, by signing each version of the message with the corresponding key `EKBi` and encrypting it with `EKAi`.
     3. it sends all copies of the message to corresponding connections `CAi`.
 4. Alice's app receives "message received" from Bob's app:
-    1. it retrieves all version of the "message received" message via all connections `CAi` (they can arrive at different time and possibly out of order with other messages)
+    1. it retrieves all versions of the "message received" message via all connections `CAi` (they can arrive at different time and possibly out of order with other messages).
-    2. it decrypts each version with `EKAi` and verifies the signature with `EKBi`
+    2. it decrypts each version with `EKAi` and verifies the signature with `EKBi`.
     3. once the first version is successfully decrypted and verified, the previosly sent message in the Alice's chat with Bob is marked as delivered.
-    4. all subsequently decrypted and verified copies are discarded:
+    4. all subsequently decrypted and verified copies are discarded.
-       - if some of the decryption or verification fails, the corresponding connection is marked as "possibly compromised" and has to be replaced by the app with another connection.
+       - if some of the decryptions or verifications fail, the corresponding connection is marked as "possibly compromised" and has to be replaced by the app with another connection.
-       - if all versions decryption or verification fails, Bob's contact is marked as "compromised"
+       - if decryption or verification fails for all connections `CAi`, Bob's contact is marked as "compromised".

 **Sending message from Alice to Bob via duplex connection:**